 Microsoft Excel is a powerful program where we can perform numerous operations on our datasets using its tools and features.
 In many instances, you may need to calculate the sum of multiple rows that match any criteria.
 In this article, we’ll demonstrate how to use the INDEX and MATCH functions to sum multiple rows using numerous methods in Excel.
 So, let’s explore them one by one.

-3 Methods to Sum Multiple Rows Using INDEX MATCH Functions
+How to Sum Multiple Rows Using INDEX MATCH Formula: 3 Methods

 First things first, let’s get to know about today’s dataset, which is going to be the basis of our examples.
 We have a Customer-wise Sales report of a particular company in our hand.
 This dataset includes Month Name, different Customer’s Name and their purchasing amounts in columns B, C, D, E, F, and G respectively.